It (1990)

 Sleepy Hollow (1999)

 I'm not a HUGE fan of Tim Burton's work, but this is one of the only recognizable adaptations of the Washington Irving story.
-The silent film and Disney animation are worth checking out.
-I never watched the tv series, but I feel like it should have gotten more recognition.
+The silent film and Disney cartoon are worth checking out.
+I never watched the tv series, but I feel like it should have gotten a little more attention.
 This particular adaptation takes very little from its source material but manages to have that special Burton gothic atmosphere with fog, bright red blood, and of course Johnny Depp.
 This is truly a Halloween-themed movie that you should only watch in October to get into the holiday's spooky spirit.
 I'm hoping to visit Sleepy Hollow, NY one day to see where it all began.

 Underworld Series (2003-)

 Vampires and werewolves fighting a centuries-long war?
 I'm surprised someone didn't come up with this idea sooner than 2003.
 The basic gist of the original follows vampire death dealer Selene who has already spent six centuries hunting down what remained of the Lycan clan after the supposed death of their leader Lucian.
-Once Selene discovers they're looking a human, she realizes things are not what they appear to be.
+Once Selene discovers they're looking for a human, she realizes things are not what they appear to be.
 Kate Beckinsale is iconic in her tight leather outfit and machine pistols.
 If you're looking to get into this series for the first time, you should start with the prequel, Rise of the Lycans (2009).